kentnf/VirusDetect/tools/remind.md

 If you are not familiar with virus genus classification system, please skip this step.
 That means you trust the genus & classification information from GenBank.

-**Directly perfrom step 3.4 will take very long time due to lot of virus have not been classified after step 3.3.
-It is better to perform step 3.5 to update two manually correct files after step 3.4.
-About 8,000 unclassified virus need to be analyzed in step 3.4, and it will save lot of time.**
+>__Note__  denovo classification for step 3.3 (with -c 1 parameter) will take very long time, due to lot of virus have not been classified after step 3.2.
+It is better to perform step 3.4 to update two manually correct files, and perform the classification using the updated files (without -c 1 parameter, then run step 3.4).
+After that, less unclassified virus need to be analysis in step 3.2, and lot time saved.
+In my first run of vrl_v205, About 8,000 unclassified virus need to be analyzed in step 3.3 after update files.

 #####3.3 manually classification using virus description